arangodb-helper/arangodb/docs/Manual/Programs/Starter/Security.md

 Securing an ArangoDB deployment involves encrypting its connections and authenticated access control.

-The ArangoDB starter provides several command to create the certificates and tokens needed to do so.
+The _ArangoDB Starter_ provides several command to create the certificates and tokens needed to do so.

 ## Creating certificates

-The starter provides commands to create all certificates needed for an ArangoDB deployment with optional datacenter to datacenter replication.
+The _Starter_ provides commands to create all certificates needed for an ArangoDB deployment with optional datacenter to datacenter replication.

 ### TLS server certificates